Delft AI Toolkit

 A tool for the design of AI

 We are entering an age of pervasive machine intelligence, and there is an urgent need to develop strategies for the design of these new ecologies.
-The Delft AI Toolkit is a platform to easily create working AI prototypes that intelligently behave – see, hear, process, manipulate data, move, and speak.
+The Delft AI Toolkit (GitHub repo) is a platform to easily create working AI prototypes that intelligently behave – see, hear, process, manipulate data, move, and speak.

 The goal is to empower designers to go beyond the cliches of AI, invent new interactions, and bring smart collaborative systems into people’s lives that are diverse, humane, personal, and inspiring.

 This project builds on my prior research (NETLab Toolkit and Animistic Design), and will ultimately allow designers to easily and iteratively shape the perceived personality, character, and behavior of an AI product.